HubSpot/calling-extensions-sdk/README.md

 ### Loading the call widget

-The following messages are exchanged when a call widget is instantiated -
+The following messages are exchanged when a call widget is instantiated.
 ![Image description](./docs/images/InitializeCallWidgetIFrame.png)
 Hubspot send the SYNC message to the widget after iFrame is loaded and repetedly send this message until it receives the SYNC_ACK response from the widget.
-If the SYNC_ACK response isn't received for 30 seconds, the widget is marked as failed.
+If the SYNC_ACK response isn't received within 30 seconds, the widget is marked as failed.
 Note that sending SYNC/SYNC_ACK messages are handled by the framework.

 The call widget sends the Initialized event once it receives the ready event.
 At this point, the messages can be exchanged between the call widget and HubSpot.

 ### Outbound call

-The following messages are exchanged when user initiates a call -
+The following messages are exchanged when user initiates a call.
 ![Image description](./docs/images/OutboundCallSequenceDiagram.png)
-Hubspot ensures the call widget is logged in before sending in a dial number event.
-For the active
+Hubspot ensures the call widget is logged in before sending in a dial number event - if the widget is not logged in, an alert is shown in HubSpot's UI.

 # FAQs